BabylonJS/OldDocumentationSite/content/How_To/Importer/How_to_use_AssetsManager.md

 };
 ```

-The manager also allows you to use observers in order to handle onFinish, onTaskSuccess and onTaskError:
+The manager also allows you to use observers in order to handle onFinish, onProgress, onTaskSuccess and onTaskError:
 * onTaskSuccessObservable - registered observers will be executed when a single task finished successfully.
 * onTaskErrorObservable - registered observers will be executed when a single task failed.
 * onProgressObservable - registered observers will be executed when a single task finished successfully or failed.